tomschdev/go-kit-examples/stringsvc2/README.md

 Middleware returns Endpoint returns Service \
 Service is resposible for executing business logic on inputs. \
-Endpoint is responsible for extracting fields from requests, feeding to service and returning response and error. \
+Endpoint is responsible for extracting fields from requests, feeding to service and returning response and error.
+An endpoint looks after the provisioning of a service's method. \
 Middleware is responsible for decorating endpoint with supplementary services by running additoinal logic and then diverting execution to endpoint.
 Additional logic is typically provided by a dependency i.e., logger, prometheus, authentication, etc.

 ## Execution